 Increased revenues primarily originate from sales.
 How is it possible to increase sales?
 There are many alternatives.
 First, environmental research and development can contribute to sales of new products which can mean gaining a market niche, and associated increased earnings.
 The sale of waste contributes directly to earnings.
 Effective resource utilisation and a lower level of production costs can stimulate demand which translates into higher sales figures.
-Furthermore, environmental, products as a better image can flow through to general customers and lead to increased revenues.
+Furthermore, environmentally friendly products can boost the sales of other, perhaps non-environmental, products as a better image can flow through to general customers and lead to increased revenues.
 Rational management and the environmental management system can decrease operational risks and provide long-term opportunities.